The Beginner's Guide to Personalized Marketing: Creating Personalized Content

 For example, a visitor who has only been to your site once or twice may respond well to a CTA telling them to download a case study, while a visitor who has spent time on your site many times over the course of a few months will be more likely to respond to a CTA like “Contact us!” or “Get a free quote!”

-In addition to encouraging visitors to take immediate action, you can also use personalization to direct visitors to the products or services that are most relevant to them.
+In addition to encouraging visitors to take immediate action, you can also use a website personalization strategy to direct visitors to the products or services that are most relevant to them.
 This is the type of personalization that Amazon uses, as we referenced in Chapter 2.

 When you show your visitors products tailored to their interests, you not only improve your company’s chances of making a sale, but also the customer’s on-site experience.
 In one survey, 75% of consumers said that they prefer brands that personalize their messages and offers.